 The digital link domain defines the place on the Internet where you are looking things up.
 It’s the website address where the digital information connected to the identified product is organized and stored.

 This is the core part of any digital link, together with the product identifier, since the very nature of the digital link is the combination of a web address and a barcode, that brings products online.
+Web addresses can be embedded in barcodes, such as QR codes, to connect to destinations online, enhancing customer engagement and creating more interactive packaging solutions.

 Businesses will make sure to use their own registered domains or subdomains to highlight their brand and provide the most reliable source of information about their items.